redeyescripts/SpecThor/README.md

 * GPU name
 * GPU total memory

-## Currently this is released for testing in future might be updated with more features and better Library soon.
+## Currently this is released for testing in future might be updated with more features and better Library.